 So how does this balance and strength test actually work then?
 In this short video, Richard Saunders demonstrates that the tester controls when the volunteer is weak or strong based on whether he pushes down and away (less leverage = weak) or down and towards the person (more leverage = strong).

-After you’ve watched the above video, take a closer look at these stills captured from the Dragon’s Den demonstration on Michelle (watch video from the 2:45 time stamp).
+After you’ve watched the above video, take a closer look at these stills captured from the Dragons’ Den demonstration on Michelle (also watch the exposé by CBC’s MarketPlace).

 You can clearly see that when the camera is stationary, from the starting point to the finishing point, Metus is directing the pressure on Michelle’s arm on a diagonal trajectory away from her.
 Biomechanically, is weaker in this position because she has less leverage and she is being pulled forward and off balance.